Party in a civil matter

 The way hearings usually proceed is:

-• the 's case is opened.
-Witnesses can be called, the may respond
+- the plaintiff's case is opened.
+Witnesses can be called, the defendant may respond

 After all witnesses have completed giving their evidence, the judicial officer will consider arguments and make a decision on the matter.
 This may be done immediately after the hearing, or the judicial officer may reserve their decision for a later date.

-You my be required to give your evidence under or .
+You my be required to give your evidence under oath or affirmation.
 See the witnesses page for more information.

 After court